• Skip to primary navigation

 Medically, xanthan gum may also help in maintaining and lowering blood sugar.

-• Key Characteristics: Xanthan gum is a versatile ingredient that thickens, stabilizes, and acts as a binder.
+• Key Characteristics: Xanthan gum is a flexible ingredient that thickens, stabilizes, and is a binder.
 It can be used as a substitute for lecithin in various recipes.

 • Start with ½ to ¾ teaspoon of xanthan gum per cup of liquid in the recipe.
 Adjust the amount based on the desired consistency and thickness.